MatthewTroke/ShopifyChallenge/README.md

 - The url for the products list call from the documentation is `/admin/products.json` the `/admin/` part of the url is already added for you in the node server so you **ONLY** need to specify `products.json`
 - `http://localhost:3000/shopify?path=products.json`

 ### Must Haves
+- A product list and detail view, this can be a 1/3 list view with a 2/3 nested product detail view or seperated views.
-- The product detail should show detailed product information such as stock and variants
+- The product detail view should show detailed product information such as stock, sku, price and variants
-- A filter bar to narrow down the list of items returned from the API such as:
+- A filter bar to narrow down the product list returned from the Shopify API (not a client side filter) such as:
  - Title search
  - Selecting a start/end date range for product creation
 - They ability to create, update and delete products

 ### Nice to haves (optional)
-- Display the list of variants in a table on the product detail page
+- gulp / webpack
+- css compilier
 - Add in a data visualization component
 - Inline add / edit
 - Unit tests